 The Atlantic currents here can be surprisingly strong.
 So, it’s best to swim only in designated areas where you see other people in the water.
 That way, you can enjoy the beach while staying safe.

-Cruise lines offer a wide range of shore excursions from Casablanca Port, including visits to the Hassan II Mosque, the Habous Quarter, or full-day trips to Rabat or even Marrakesh.
-While these tours can be very convenient, they often cost more because transportation, entry tickets, and guides are included.
+Cruise lines offer a wide range of shore excursions from port, including visits to the Hassan II Mosque, the Habous Quarter, or full-day trips to Rabat or even Marrakesh.
+While these tours can be very convenient, they often cost more as transportation, entry tickets, and guides are included.
 So, you are paying for a set plan and less stress.

-At the same time, Casablanca is surprisingly easy to explore on your own, which can help you save money.
-Once you exit the port area, many major sights are relatively close together, and some are even walkable.
-In fact, places like the Old Medina, United Nations Square, Rick’s Café, and even the Hassan II Mosque can often be visited independently in a single day.
+The area is surprisingly easy to explore on your own, which can also help you save money.
+Once you leave the port area, many major sights sit fairly close together, while some are even within walking distance.
+Places like the Old Medina, United Nations Square, Rick’s Café, and the Hassan II Mosque can often be visited independently in a single day.

 For places farther out, such as the Habous Quarter, Dar Bouazza, or day trips to Rabat, planning becomes more important.
-Travel times can vary, and city traffic can slow things down, especially during busy hours.
-Because of this, some travelers prefer organized excursions, since transportation and timing are handled for you.
+Travel times can vary, while city traffic often slows things down during busy hours.
+Some travelers prefer organized excursions since transportation and timing are handled for you.

 That said, booking a smaller tour through platforms like TripAdvisor, Viator, Expedia, or GetYourGuide can be a great middle option.
 These tours often cost less than cruise excursions and, at the same time, offer a more personal experience with smaller groups.